pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

 * Link to the issue that has the item(s) you worked on.
 * Link to your commits.
 It will look something like: https://github.com/pythonarcade/arcade/commits?author=pvcraven
+* Include an image of what you did, and show it working in the game.